-- 2. Market can not operate for more than two consecutive days. - 3.
-Market manager demonstrates that adequate parking is available on the lot being used by the market or a parking arrangement has been made for a non- dwelling lot that is within 500 feet and is not in use during market hours. - 4.
-Items made from kits, used or mass produced items are prohibited. - 5.
-Every vendor in any market shall, within one hour after the closing of the market, cause his or her provisions and vehicle to be removed from the vendor stall, and his or her stall thoroughly cleansed, and all rubbish to be removed from the vendor stall. - 6.
-A letter or document verifying landowners' permission and identifying Market Manager is submitted to PEP. - 7.
-Acknowledgement of applicable Jefferson County Health Department regulations. - 8.
+- 3. Market cannot operate for more than three consecutive days in a dwelling district. - 4.
+Market manager demonstrates that adequate parking is available on the lot being used by the market or a parking arrangement has been made for a non- dwelling lot that is within 500 feet and is not in use during market hours. - 5.
+Items made from kits, used or mass produced items are prohibited. - 6.
+Every vendor in any market shall, within one hour after the closing of the market, cause his or her provisions and vehicle to be removed from the vendor stall, and his or her stall thoroughly cleansed, and all rubbish to be removed from the vendor stall. - 7.
+A letter or document verifying landowners' permission for the outdoor farmer's market to operate on the property and identifying Market Manager is submitted to PEP. - 8.
+A letter stating that the outdoor farmer's market complies with any applicable Jefferson County Department of Health regulations or a letter stating that the outdoor farmer's market does not require approval by the Jefferson County Department of Health. - 9.
 A Farmers Market Permit, valid for one year, is obtained from PEP and a permit fee is paid to PEP that provides the following information: - a.
 Name of all persons or entities that govern the market - b.
 Name, signature and contact information of Market Manager. - c.
 List of all vendors and a list of items to be sold by vendor. - d.
 Copy of State of Alabama Farmers Market Authority Certificate. - e.
 List of market clean-up procedures. - f.
 Detailed explanation of location of market and days/hours of operation. - g.
 Address of the market location. - h.
-Parking plan. - 9.
-In the following districts, D-1, D-2, D-3, D-4, D-5, and D-6 the following conditions also applies to outdoor farmers markets: - a.
-The farmers market shall occur only on lots where the primary use is a school, place of worship, a public park (provided that the Birmingham School Board or Park and Recreation Board has given written permission allowing the Market to occur on their Property) or on an abutting lot that is owned by one of the aforementioned primary uses.
+Parking plan. - 10.
+In the following districts, D-1, D-2, D-3, D-4, D-5, and D-6 the following conditions also apply to outdoor farmers markets: - a.
+The farmers market shall occur only on lots where the primary use is a school, place of worship, a public park, public housing community or on an abutting lot that is owned by one of the aforementioned primary uses. - b.
+A letter or document verifying landowners' permission for the outdoor farmer's market to operate on the property and identifying Market Manager is submitted to PEP.